 What Are the Benefits of Choosing A Freestanding Vanity?

 Freestanding vanities are a versatile choice that gives you room to express your design taste.
-They come in standard sizes, but they are available in several styles and colors.
+They come in standard sizes but are available in several styles and colors.
 You can choose a small, minimally decorated type or a more ornate larger piece to fit your style.
 Either way, you’ll likely spend less than you would on wall-mounted models.

 How to Choose A Freestanding Vanity and Where to Find One